Bruin-Dev/Intelygenz/README.md

     - For each event, it fetches the edge and link data related to the given IDs
     - Publishes edge and link data to NATS
     - Depending on the state of the edge, the Orchestrator will put the result event in a different Message Queue (one Queue for faulty edges, other for ok edges)
-    - Notificator consumes the faulty edge queue and creates statistics.
+    - Notifier consumes the faulty edge queue and creates statistics.
-    - Notificator has an interval set.
+    - Notifier has an interval set.
 For each interval will send the statistics to a Slack channel and reset the statistics for the next cycle.

 # Good Practices
 - Documentation **must** be updated as frecuently as possible.
 It's recomended to annotate every action taken in the development phase, and afterwards, add to the documentation the actions or information considered relevant.